-There can be multiple causes for biceps tendonitis to start.
+There can be multiple causes for biceps tendonitis.

 The most common cause is an overuse of the biceps.

-If you, for example, have worked out very hard on your biceps this can cause a small rupture in the tendon.
-To repair the ruptures, your body starts an inflammatory reaction.
+If you, for example, have worked out very hard on your biceps, this can cause a small rupture in the tendon.
+To repair the rupture, your body starts an inflammatory reaction.